NAAQA: A Neural Architecture for Acoustic Question Answering: Data

 The a priori probability of answering correctly with no information about the question or the scene, and assuming a uniform distribution of classes, is $\frac{1}{57} = 1.75\%$.
 These probabilities are higher, on average, if we introduce information about the question.
 For example, if we know that the question is of the type \emph{Exist} or \emph{Counting comparison}, there are only two possible answers (yes or no) and the probability of answering correctly by chance is $0.5$.
 The majority class accuracy (always answering the most common answer: Yes) is 7.5\%.
 Statistics on the CLEAR2 dataset are presented in Table~\ref{tab:dataset_statistics}.

 The generation process was built with extensibility in mind.
 Different versions of the dataset with fewer or more objects per scene can be generated by using different parameters for the generation script.
 It is also possible to modify the elementary sounds bank to generate datasets for AQA in other domains, speech or environmental sounds, for example.
-The code for generating the dataset is available on GitHub\footnote{The link will be made available upon publication}.
+The code for generating the dataset is available on GitHub\footnote{\url{https://github.com/NECOTIS/CLEAR-AQA-Dataset-Generator}}.
+Pre-generated version of the dataset is available both on IEEE Dataport\footnote{\url{https://dx.doi.org/10.21227/7x26-a025}} and HuggingFace\footnote{\url{https://huggingface.co/datasets/J3romee/CLEAR}}.